Maroka-chan/VPN-Confinement/README.md

 # VPN-Confinement
-A NixOS module which lets you route traffic from systemd services through a VPN while preventing DNS leaks.
+A NixOS module that lets you route traffic from systemd services through a VPN while preventing DNS leaks.

 # Installation